Bilal59170/Repo_Warwick_internship/README.md

 $$\tilde{h} = \frac{h-1}{\delta}, \tilde{N}_s = \frac{N_s}{\delta}$$

-the zoomed discrepancy of h around its stable normalized state $h=1$.
+the zoomed discrepancy of h around its stable normalized state $h=1$ and zoomed air jet perturbation.

 - **Proportional Control**: All the air jets blow/suck the same way proportionaly to the size of the gap $\tilde{h}$.
 Which gives  $$N_s = \alpha \tilde{h}, \quad \alpha >0.$$
 As we just wanted blowing only air jets, we did